Popalay/SuperMultipartFactory/README.md

 # Super Multipart Factory

-A simple way to show the user interface tutorials
+A simple way to convert any model to multipart
 * File support
 * List support
 * Nested model support